DL-WG/VIVID/README.md

 ## VCNN preprocessing and training
 The preprocessing of the observations through Voronoi tessellation is presented in voronoi_preprocessing.py

-The traning of VCNN is presented in VCNN_training.py
+The traning of VCNN (resp.
+VCNN-POD) is presented in VCNN_training.py (resp.
+VCNN-POD.py)

 ## data and trained model
 We also provided trained VCNN model and the test data in case you want to only perform VIVID without retraining VCNN